 PROPOSITION #2: The Father, Son, and Holy Spirit are all FULLY GOD

 If we deny this biblical teaching, we fall prey to Arianism.
-Arianism (named after Arius from the 4th century AD) teaches that Jesus was not God, and he was a created being.
+Arianism (named after Arius from the 4th century AD) taught that Jesus was not God—only a created being.
 Jehovah’s Witnesses, Mormons, and Oneness Pentecostals are all examples of modern Arianism.
 All three groups hold that Jesus was not fully God, and thus, they would be Arian in their theology.
 However, by contrast, the Bible teaches that all three members of the Trinity are fully God.

 First, the Father is FULLY GOD.
 Psalm 89:26 states, “You are my Father, my God, and the rock of my salvation.”
 Isaiah 63:16 states, “You, O LORD, are our Father.”
 Sometimes God is called the Father, but other times, the Father is simply called “God.”
 For instance, Paul writes, “God sent forth His Son.”
 We will not survey any more verses to justify the fact that the Father is fully God, because most groups (even Christian cults) would agree on this point.